 A: Yes, during the checkout process, once you get to the payment details page, you’ll see a secure mcssl.com URL generated by my shopping cart system.
 Credit/debit cards are processed by PayPal.

 A: Not if you’re starting from scratch.
 Absolute beginners click here.

 Q: What do I need to know before studying Fretboard Theory?

 A: You should know all the basic open chords such as E, Em, F, G, A, Am, B7, C, D, Dm.
-You should know some common barre chords or power chords.
-You should have experience playing simple melodies and/or riffs.
-Finally, you should have lots of experience playing songs.
+You should know how to play common power chords and standard barre chords.
+You should have experience playing simple songs and a few melodies, riffs and solos.

 Q: Is Fretboard Theory applicable to both acoustic and electric guitar?

 A: Yes, acoustic and electric guitar fretboards are identical.
 You’ll only find differences in guitar types when it comes to technique which Fretboard Theory is not about.
 Nearly half the songs referenced are acoustic.

 Q: Can Bass Players Benefit Too?